Refinitiv/Real-Time-SDK/Cpp-C/README.md

 **Using CMake**:

 Cmake is required to create the Linux Makefile files and Windows Solution and vcxproj files.
-To build examples or re-build libraries, user must download [CMake](https://cmake.org) version 3.14 or greater.
-Please note that gtest version included for unit testing is not compatible with later versions of CMake such as 3.21.4; this will be addressed in a future release.
+To build examples or re-build libraries, user must download [CMake](https://cmake.org) version 3.10.3 or higher.

-Refer to the RTSDK C/C++ Installation Guide located in Cpp-C/Eta/Docs or Cpp-C/Ema/Docs for more detailed CMake build instructions than what is described below.
+Refer to RTSDK C/C++ Installation Guide located in Cpp-C/Eta/Docs or Cpp-C/Ema/Docs for more detailed CMake build instructions than what is described below.

 **For Linux**: